 Interview Assessment: There was a clear beginning, middle, and end.
-There were formal
+There were formal introductions, the issue was addressed, and the outcome was discussed by all those involved.
+Individual was kept clearly informed of all actions being decided upon.

 Goals met: Client was given probation as well as twenty five hours of community service to be full filled in a certain amount of time defined by the court.